Beef Pot Pie

 Yesterday, we had a chuck roast for dinner.
 I mostly make chuck roasts because I've learned over the years that chuck is the best tasting of the roasts.
+My Mom agreed with that and that's actually where I learned to buy chuck instead of the other cuts of meat.
 I've also discovered that if you make a pot roast in the crock pot you get a much more tender roast.
 Because our family has shrunk in size, a large pot roast leaves a lot of leftovers to be used.

 So, today, we are having beef pot pie for dinner.
 I made this from all of the leftovers, which are: